-Full reference : Thouret, Th., Training and Compliance, Two Correlated Information Transmission Tools, in M.-A. (dir.), Compliance Tools, série "Régulations & Compliance", Journal of Regulation & Compliance and Dalloz, 2020, forthcoming.
+Full reference : Thouret, Th., Training and Compliance, Two Correlated Information Transmission Tools, in M.-A. (dir.), Compliance Tools, série "Régulations & Compliance", Journal of Regulation & Compliance and Bruylant, 2021, p.
+265-274.

 Summary of the article (by Marie-Anne Frison-Roche)

-The author is based on the fact that in general Compliance Law aims to circulate information and that training, by nature, is a process for transmitting information, to bring the two together.
+The article is based on the fact that in general Compliance Law aims to circulate Information and that Training, by nature, is a process for transmitting information, bringing both together.

 Insofar as Compliance Law internalizes in "crucial operators" the obligation to circulate information (within it, vis-à-vis its stakeholders and the authorities, but also between crucial operators) , it is therefore logical that they develop training programs, not in an adjacent way but in a main way, because of this identity.